sayjess/productlayout.github.io/README.md

 # productlayout.github.io

-A page layout of a Product website.
+A page layout of a Product website using CSS Flexbox and Grid.